An ongoing Project researching the history of Bristol Spaceworks and its 6 Business Centres and Sites and its Buildings is now under way.

 EBC is located on the site of the former Easton Colliery, which was active from 1830-1911.

-J Lyons & Co ran a Wholesale Tea distribution depot onsite, from 1931 – 1962 and their Warehouse covered the area at the end of the Car Park and the Single Storey building.
+J Lyons & Co ran a Wholesale Tea distribution depot onsite, from 1931 – 1962 and their Warehouse covered the area at the end of the Car Park and where the Single Storey building is today.

-From a 1950 Map of the site, located where the 2 Storey building is now, the building housed a company called A. V. Willis General Engineer (Source: 1950 Bristol Town Plans).
+From a 1950 Map of the site, located on the site of where the 2 Storey building is now, there was a building which housed a company called A. V. Willis General Engineer (Source: 1950 Bristol Town Plans).

 In 1991 East Bristol Enterprise developed the site, which at the time previously housed Julian Flook Wine Supermarket, to create a Three Storey purpose business centre.
-In 1999 an additional block was built giving further workshop and office/studio space to create EBC.
+In 1999 an additional block was built giving further workshop and office/studio space to create what is now EBC.

 From 1883 – “From the description of Easton Colliery in ‘Bristol Times & Mirror’ it appears that, by this time at least, the workings of the Easton & Whitehall pits are connected by an underground roadway 2 – 3 miles long.
 Towards the Whitehall shaft there were two 30 horsepower engines in an underground engine-house.
 The engines were used for pulling trams up inclines.
 They were 380yds below the surface.
 WB Monks, Senior, (1831-1892), Mine Manager, is described as giving the Times & Mirror reporters a ‘cheerful and kindly greeting’”.
 Source: http://www.cems.uwe.ac.uk/~rstephen/livingeaston/local_history/coalmining/shorthistory.html